Add as Google Trusted Source

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-A comforting bowl of slow cooker miso ramen tofu soup features sliced mushrooms, carrots, greens, chopped green onions, and sprouts.
+A comforting bowl of slow cooker ramen tofu soup features sliced mushrooms, carrots, greens, chopped green onions, and sprouts.
 Two chopsticks rest on the side while a striped cloth peeks out from below.

 Substitutions and Variations